salbaroudi/Quoridor/devlog.md

                 - set player number to two
                 - insert into dictionary
                 - update state, and send a card to FE

+        - After both player instances have pressed the button, we are technically ready to play.
+We should be able to send moves.
+        - on %move:
+            - extract player tuple.
+            - change position.
+            - reinsert player object.
+            - send a response to FE
+        - on wall:
+            - same as above, but a bit more fiddly.

+-

     -